iclr-blogposts/staging/_posts/2023-02-07-taking_notes_on_the_fly.md

 The efficiency of pretraining LLMs has shown to be incresed, still the heavy-tailed distribution of words in natual language corpora is an obstacle in further development <d-cite key="strubell2019energy"></d-cite>.
 Note taking approach positively impacts learning performance in humans <d-cite key="makany2009optimising"></d-cite>.
 This idea is inspired studies in terms of contributing to training efficiency <d-cite key="wu2021taking"></d-cite>  and increasing performance in downstream tasks <d-cite key="feng2022memory"></d-cite>, <d-cite key="fevry2020entities"></d-cite>, <d-cite key="guu2020retrieval"></d-cite>, <d-cite key="khandelwal2019generalization"></d-cite>.

 It is shown that the frequency of words affect the embeddings.
 Additionally, most of the rare words' embeddings are close to each other in embedding space indepent from its semantic information while the neighbors of frequent words are the ones that have similar meaning <d-cite key="gong2018frage"></d-cite>.
-Initial approaches mainly depended on prior information (CITE ve biraz daha bilgi ver!!!)
+Initial studies mainly used subword information to encode semantic information, this approach is shown to be valuable for morphologically rich languages <d-cite key="pmlr-v32-santos14"></d-cite>, <d-cite key="kim2016character"></d-cite>, <d-cite key="el2019parsimonious"></d-cite>.
 Recently, this problem is also adressed by using adverserial training where a discriminator classifies each word as 'frequent' or 'rare' allowing semantic information to be encoded  <d-cite key="gong2018frage"></d-cite>.

 ## Methodology